-Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a double detached garage of concrete panel construction with a shallow pitch roof overlaid in corrugated sheeting.
-Access is via two up and over vehicular doors (not tested).
+Communal areas Not applicable.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn, paving and a small area of decking and bound in part by timber fencing and masonry walls.
-There are also metal gates within the grounds.
-The access road is private/shared with the neighbouring property with a tarmac overlay.
+There are grounds to the front and rear of the property overlaid in a mixture of materials including paving and chips and bound in part by timber fencing.
+The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-The ceilings within the property are of plasterboard with areas of artex finishes noted.
-Internal walls Visually inspected from floor level. micrial walls Visually inspected from floor level.
+Ceilings within the property are of plasterboard with areas of artex finishes noted.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are stud partitions, plasterboard lined with areas of timber cladding noted.
+The internal walls are of solid construction, plastered on the hard and of stud partitions, plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is solid in nature and of suspended timber which is assumed to be overlaid with chipboard or similar.
+The flooring is of suspended timber which is assumed to be overlaid in timber tongue and groove boarding or similar.
 Various coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of timber, varnished and painted in places with the internal pass doors being timber units of panel and glazed panel design.
-The kitchen and utility areas have wall and floor mounted units.
+Skirtings and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel, glazed panel and flush design.
+The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the living room.
-This was not tested.
+There is a solid fuel fire within the living room which is assumed to have a back boiler behind serving the central heating system, although this could not be seen or confirmed.
+No other fireplaces/former fireplaces were visible.
 Internal decorations Visually inspected.
 The internal decoration is of wallpaper and paint.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
+Electricity is from the mains grid with the meter and fuse box located within an area under the stair.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
-The meter was not seen.
+Gas is from the mains supply with the meter located within a box to the exterior of the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece shower suite and a three piece shower/wet room.
+Sanitary arrangements comprise a three piece bathroom suite on the first floor.